kinshuk4/daily-coding-problem-solutions/Problems901_950/README.md

 ```

 You should return `9`, because propagating the message from `0 -> 2 -> 3 -> 4` will take that much time.

+## Daily Coding Problem: Problem #941 [Hard]

+This problem was asked by Jane Street.

+Suppose you are given a table of currency exchange rates, represented as a 2D array.
+Determine whether there is a possible arbitrage: that is, whether there is some sequence of trades you can make, starting with some amount A of any currency, so that you can end up with some amount greater than A of that currency.

+There are no transaction costs and you can trade fractional quantities.